romanc/zh_trashbot/ReadMe.md

 # Züri Trash Bot

-Züri Trash Bot is a [Telegram](https://telegram.org) bot, which offers a convenient way to query paper :newspaper:, cardboard :package:, and textile :shirt: collection dates for people living in Zurich.
+Züri Trash Bot is a [Telegram](https://telegram.org) bot, which offers a convenient way to query paper :newspaper: and cardboard :package: collection dates for people living in Zurich.
 The bot also support querying dates :calendar: for the next cargo tram and E-tram :train:.

 ## Usage

-Visit https://t.me/zh_trashbot or use `@zh_trashbot` directly from within Telegram.
+Visit [https://t.me/zh_trashbot](https://t.me/zh_trashbot) or use `@zh_trashbot` directly from within Telegram.

 ## Deployment